sjrogren's symptoms

 An autoimmune disease occurs when your immune system starts attacking your body’s own healthy cells by mistake.
-In the case of Sjögren’s syndrome, the immune cells mainly target saliva- and tear-making glands, but Sjögren’s is a systemic disease that can affect the entire body.
+In the case of Sjögren’s disease, the immune cells mainly target saliva- and tear-making glands, but Sjögren’s is a systemic disease that can affect the entire body.
 Symptoms usually first show up in adults over the age of 40, especially women.

-In fact, studies show that up to 31 percent of people with rheumatoid arthritis have Sjögren’s.
+In fact, studies show that up to 31 percent of people with RA have Sjögren’s.
 Studies suggest that certain genetic factors increase the risk of producing antibodies that lead to autoimmune conditions — Sjögren’s included — but they haven’t figured out why certain people develop them, says Sara McCoy, MD, a board-certified rheumatologist with UW Health in Madison, Wisconsin.

 1. Your eyes feel dry

-You might chalk up dry eyes to air quality, allergies, or trouble with your contact lenses, but it’s also one of the main symptoms of Sjögren’s syndrome.
+You might chalk up dry eyes to air quality, allergies, or trouble with your contact lenses, but it’s also one of the main symptoms of Sjögren’s disease.
 The immune system starts attacking glands that produce tears, so they aren’t able to produce moisture like they should.

 “Dry eyes would need to be recurrent, daily, and persistent for at least three months,” says Dr. McCoy.
 Your eyes might feel an itchy, sore, or burning sensation, or feel as if there’s something in your eye that can’t be rubbed out.